bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ### "client-recipher" and "server-recipher" {#confusion-defense}

-The procedure described above is sufficient to render the bitstream pseudorandom to a third party when both peers are operating correctly.
+The procedure described in {{use}} is sufficient to render the bitstream pseudorandom to a third party when both peers are operating correctly.
 However, if a malicious client or server can coerce its peer into sending particular plaintext (as is common in web browsers), it can choose plaintext with knowledge of the encryption keys, in order to produce ciphertext that has visible structure to a third party.
 This technique can be used to mount protocol confusion attacks {{SLIPSTREAM}}.

 This attack is particularly straightforward when using the AES-GCM or ChaCha20-Poly1305 cipher suites, as much of the ciphertext is encrypted by XOR with a stream cipher.
 A malicious peer in this threat model can choose desired ciphertext, XOR it with the keystream to produce the malicious plaintext, and rely on the other peer's encryption stage to reverse the encryption and reveal the desired ciphertext.

 As a defense against this attack, the Pseudorandom cTLS extension supports two optional keys named "client-recipher" and "server-recipher".
 Each key's value is an integer `E` between 0 and 16 (inclusive) indicating how much entropy to add.
-When the "client-recipher" key is present, the client MUST modify each outgoing ciphertext message as follows:
+When the "client-recipher" key is present, the client MUST prepend `E` fresh random bytes to `CTLSCiphertext.encrypted_record` before encipherment.

-1. Let `tweak = "client " + (dtls ? "datagram " : "") + "body"
-2. Append the 64-bit Sequence Number to `tweak`.
-3. Let `R` be a string containing `E` fresh random bytes.
-4. Append `R` to `tweak`.
-5. Replace `CTLSCiphertext.encrypted_record` with `R + TSPRP-Encipher(key, tweak, CTLSCiphertext.encrypted_record)`.

 The server MUST apply a similar transformation if the "server-recipher" key is present.

 This transformation does not alter the `Length` field in the Unified Header, so it does not reduce the maximum plaintext record size.
 However, it does increase the output message size, which may impact MTU calculations in DTLS.